RetroAchievements/docs/docs/general/teams/devquest-team.md

 ### DevQuest 004: Veteran Developer

-Generally you don't have to worry about this one.
-If you request access to the Vet Dev tracking sheet (it is a separate document), you can add in the usernames of developers that opt-in so that tele will start tracking them.
+Generally, you don't have to worry about this one.
+If you request access to the Vet Dev tracking sheet (it is a separate document), you can add in the usernames of developers that opt-in so that `tele` will start tracking them.

-- Sweeps are performed by tele
+- Sweeps are performed by `tele`
 - Code Reviews are performed by DevQuest team members who are also Code Review Team members.

 ### DevQuest 005: Trigger Happy